Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Capability of the ground-detector network

 \section{Capability of the ground-detector network}

 To determine the parameter space that must be explored in the archival-search scenario, we first need to assess how it is constrained by next-generation ground detectors.
 Throughout this work, we neglect possible signal overlap and analyze data consisting of stationary Gaussian noise plus a single signal for both ground- and space-based detectors.
 We consider a GW190521-like\cite{Abbott2024} injection in the ET+2CE network, using the injected values and priors in Table~\ref{prior}.
-The resulting posteriors are summarized in Fig.~\ref{ground_pe}.
+The resulting posteriors are summarized in Fig.~\ref{pe}.
 Because of the improved sensitivity relative to current detectors, the network \ac{SNR} is $\sim 1.5\times10^3$ and all parameters are tightly constrained.
 Comparing with space-detector capability estimates~\cite{Sesana2016,Liu2020,Lyu2023}, we find that for quasi-circular sources the parameters that space detectors can measure more precisely than the ground network are the mass parameters, consistent with previous multiband studies~\cite{Ewing2021,Klein2022,Wang2024}.

 Motivated by this, we set the prior of the space-based parameter estimation from the ground-based posterior.
-Except for the mass parameters $(\mathcal{M},q)$ and, the eccentricity, all other parameters are fixed to the ground posterior medians.
-The two-dimensional prior over $(\mathcal{M},q)$ is then constructed via a kernel density estimate (KDE) of the corresponding ground posterior.
-We verified that using the full ground posterior as a prior for all parameters except eccentricity produces no significant change in the space-band results.
-Therefore we present results varying only the masses and the eccentricity for clarity in the next section.
+To convert discrete posterior samples into a continuous probability distribution, the prior is constructed via a kernel density estimate (KDE) of the corresponding ground posterior, a widely used approach in this context.
+In our case, the ground posteriors are unimodal and smooth, so a Gaussian-kernel KDE provides a sufficiently accurate reconstruction.
 In future applications, our simulation-based ground posteriors should be replaced by the published posteriors of the relevant events.
 Using released ground posteriors as priors--rather than performing a fully joint multiband parameter estimation--is the practical choice for archival searches and yields a lower-bound estimate of the parameter-space volume to be covered, and thus of the computational cost.